YubiKey 5 CSPN Series Specifics

 A client, according to the WebAuthn/FIDO2 specifications, is any user device that supports WebAuthn/FIDO2.
 In practice, this is a hardware device (smartphone, tablet, laptop, etc), an operating system (Microsoft Windows, Apple MacOS, Apple iOS, Android, Linux, etc) or a web browser (Google Chrome, Apple Safari, Microsoft Edge, Mozilla Firefox, etc).

-If the WebAuthn MakeCredentials parameter UserVerification is set to ‘Required’, this will prompt the client to set the PIN code on the YubiKey 5.
+, this prompts the client to set the PIN code on the YubiKey 5.

 The GUI for setting the FIDO2 PIN code may differ between clients.
 The image below is an example of using Google Chrome with Windows 10 for setting the FIDO2 PIN on a YubiKey 5.